Posted in Drug Charges on April 27, 2015

 Clearly, she is in a difficult legal dilemma and personal situation.
 Her statements to police could well be damaging in court and her addiction problems could well cause future legal problems and serious family issues as well.

-For people in similar situations, a conversation with an experienced criminal defense attorney can help them understand their legal options as they begin to sort out substance abuse treatment plans.
+For people in similar situations, a conversation with an experienced Glendale DUI drugs lawyer can help them understand their legal options as they begin to sort out substance abuse treatment plans.
 Working with a skilled attorney experienced in negotiating favorable results with prosecutors can help a client set a realistic course for rehab and then rejoining family and restarting life.